Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 We must not let ourselves “obey” the lusts of the flesh anymore, which would let sin continue to have dominion over us (shall we continue in sin? v.1).

-Paul then commands us to present ourselves to God as instruments of righteousness. ~
+Paul then instructs us to present ourselves to God as instruments of righteousness. ~

 Romans 6:11-13 11Even so reckon ye also yourselves to be dead unto sin, but alive unto God in Christ Jesus.
 12‘Let’ not sin therefore reign in your mortal body, that ye should obey the lusts thereof: 13neither present your members unto sin as instruments of unrighteousness; but present yourselves unto God, as alive from the dead, and your members as instruments of righteousness unto God.